FREE Case Evaluation

 There is no set timeline for car accident lawsuits, though the average is between a year and a half and two years.
 Keep in mind that every case is different and the length of time is dependent on the cooperation of the insurance company, the presence of appeals, and whether the case goes to trial.
 Calling an experienced car accident injury lawyer that will move your case along at the right pace soon after the accident is the best way to receive your settlement as quickly as possible.

 Take a moment to evaluate your surroundings and find a safe place–whether that’s your car or outside and away from traffic–from which to call 911.
 Law enforcement officers are equipped to provide first aid and will arrange other emergency services if they are necessary.
 Try to move your car away from traffic flow if it is possible and safe to do so as this will give emergency vehicles easier access to the crash site.

 Take pictures and exchange necessary identifying information such as your name, address, telephone number, and insurance details with the other drivers involved.
 Asking for contact information of witnesses is wise as well, as they may be able to provide testimony in your case.

 Call your insurance company so that they can begin working with you to address the accident and the damages done as soon as possible.

 See a doctor, even if you believe you are unharmed.
 Injuries from car accidents don’t always appear immediately after the crash.
-An examination by a medical professional can identify any issues and give you peace of mind.
+An examination by a medical professional can identify any car accident injuries or other issues and give you peace of mind.